Meetings & Events

 Monthly Meetings

-The Richmond Hill Historical Society meets on the third Monday of each month (except July and August) at 7:30 pm in Wallace Hall at the Richmond Hill Presbyterian Church, 10066 Yonge Street in Richmond Hill.
+The Richmond Hill Historical Society meets on the third Tuesday of each month (except July and August) at 7:00 pm in Room B (2nd Floor) at the Richmond Hill Public Library Central Branch, 1 Atkinson Street in Richmond Hill.
 All are welcome to attend.

 Bring a friend or two!
 Guest Fee $5.00.
 Yearly memberships are available at $40.00 for Family and $25.00 for Individuals.